 Progress 8 aims to capture the progress a pupil makes from the end of key stage 2 to the end of key stage 4.
 It compares pupils’ achievement – their Attainment 8 score – with the average Attainment 8 score of all pupils nationally who had a similar starting point (or ‘prior attainment’), calculated using assessment results from the end of primary school.

-This measure looks at the percentage of pupils achieving A*-C in both English and maths.
-In 2016, pupils could achieve the English component of this with A*-C in English language or literature.
+This measure looks at the percentage of pupils achieving 9-4 in both English and maths.
+In 2017, pupils achieved:

 The EBacc is made up of English, maths, science, a language, and history or geography.